 Grease Trap 101

 The first reason for having a grease trap is that it keeps your sewer line in the best shape possible.
 FOG and food material building up inside the sewer line will cause it to clog, and sewage will then back up into your business.
-That’s not only unpleasant, but it’s also extremely unhygienic and likely to cause your establishment to be in violation of the health code.
+That’s not only unpleasant, but it’s also extremely unhygienic and likely to cause your establishment to violate the health code.
 A grease trap keeps harmful buildup away from the sewer line.

 The second reason for a grease trap is to benefit the municipal sewer system.
-The city doesn’t want to deal with massive blockages in the sewer system because of businesses sending fats, grease, oil, and extra food waste into the sewer lines.
-This is why grease traps are usually legally required for foodservice businesses.
-They are also required to be cleaned and inspected on a regular basis so they continue to perform their jobs.
+The city doesn’t want to deal with massive blockages in the sewer system because businesses send fats, grease, oil, and extra food waste into the sewer lines.
+This is why grease traps are usually legally required for food service businesses.
+They are also required to be cleaned and inspected regularly, so they continue to perform their jobs.

 For service for your grease trap in Des Moines, IA, or if you need to have a new one installed, contact us.
 We’ll see your grease trap receives the regular service it requires to keep your business operating.
 We offer a wide range of commercial plumbing services throughout Des Moines and the surrounding areas.

 It is important to get your grease trap cleaned out about every once three months, especially if you are dealing with a commercial grease trap.
 For a residential grease trap, we suggest that you schedule a cleaning service at least two to three times a year.
 A professional grease trap cleaning service will be able to thoroughly clean your grease trap and prevent any potential problems from occurring.
 As a home or business owner, you can also try cleaning your grease trap yourself every once in a while, although, a professional plumber will be able to clean even the trickiest parts of it, this way ensuring a thorough clean.